christophernhill/gmao_mitgcm_couplng/notes/tag-index.md

+  * Remove DESKTOP_SESSION check for setting "site" in g5_modules.
+     Instead it is now set by checking "uname -n" or environment variable "SITE".
   * Reduce optimization from O3 to O1 for GEOS_MoistGridComp.F90
      because compilation was failing for gfortran/gcc 6.2.1.
   * Adding GenericLinux site to g5_modules.
   * Adding instructions for compiling and running on Fedora 24 Workstation.